 STTAR (Students in Technology Transfer And Research)

-The Students in Technology Transfer And Research (STTAR) program provides upper-division students (juniors through graduate students) in science, technology, engineering, and mathematics (STEM) with an opportunity to use their academic training and experience to address the most challenging science and technology-based problems faced by North Dakota companies.
+The STTAR program provides upper-division students (juniors through graduate students) in science, technology, engineering, and mathematics (STEM) with an opportunity to use their academic training and experience to address the most challenging science and technology-based problems faced by North Dakota companies.
 The primary emphasis of STTAR is on research and development rather than sales and marketing.
-ND EPSCoR cost-shares the student salary.
+The ND EPSCoR State Office cost-shares the student salary.

-ND EPSCoR established the STTAR program in 1994 in response to recognized state and national needs for increased technology transfer from universities to industry.
-Since that time, over 100 North Dakota companies from across the state have participated in this highly successful program.
+The ND EPSCoR State Office established the STTAR program in 1994 in response to recognized state and national needs for increased technology transfer from universities to industry.
+STTAR is a North Dakota University System University-Industry Technology Transfer Program.
+Since it began, dozens of North Dakota companies from across the state have participated in this highly successful program.